 Sort chronologically.
 If you have different opinions depending on the era or due to new trends, it makes sense to order them chronologically.

 Order based on the publication.
-This organizational method fits well if each publication represents a different basic attitude.
+This organizational method fits well if each publication representing a different basic attitude.
 If there is a natural evolution of the sources (radical to conservative, for example), it works like a charm.

-Arranged according to trend.
+Arrange according to trend.
 If you notice patterns in the sources, you may be able to sort by trends as this is the most obvious structure.
 Certain sources together could suggest a pattern that shifts over time, region, or another variable.

 Sort thematically.
 This very much depends on your instructions for your thesis and your sources.
 If you have chosen a more abstract focus ("Colonialism is depicted as devilish", for example), the subsections can be arranged according to the different methods used to convey the topic.